 Setting up a water feature

-Water features are self-contained, meaning that water that is squirted out of a fountain or that pours from one half barrel to another, falls into a basin below and is recirculated.
+Water features are self-contained, meaning that water that is squirted out of fountain heads, old watering cans, a water wall, bamboo fountain or from one half barrel to another, falls into a basin below and is recirculated.
 So the first thing you need is a vessel to hold water.
-This could be a half barrel, a Belfast sink, a large bucket or a purpose-built water feature reservoir.
+This could be a half whiskey barrel, a Belfast sink, a mini pond, a large bucket or a purpose-built water feature reservoir.

 Next, you need a pump which will act as the engine of the water feature, sucking water from one place and pumping it to another.
 You'll need some hose, to take water from the pump to the place you want it to exit from.
 Then you need something for the water to eject out of - the feature - and this could be a statue with a pipe coming out of it (known as a spitter,) an ornament, an old tin bucket or watering can, or simply the rose fountain head attachment that comes with the pump.
 And if you just want water to erupt through a pile of stones, you can do that too!